-There are many possible causes of stomach ulcers in dogs, and though ulcers are usually treatable, there are some extreme cases where an untreated ulcer can lead to anemia or perforations in the stomach that cause sepsis, shock, or even death.
+There are many possible causes, and though vets can usually treat ulcers, there are some extreme cases where an untreated ulcer can lead to anemia or perforations in the stomach that cause sepsis, shock, or even death.

 Symptoms Of Stomach Ulcers In Dogs

-In some rare cases, dogs that have stomach ulcers will show no symptoms; however, the condition is usually painful and it is likely that you will see signs if your dog suffers from a stomach ulcer.
+In some rare cases, dogs who have stomach ulcers show no symptoms; however, the condition is usually painful, and it’s likely that you will see signs in your dog if they have ulcers.

-If your dog is showing any of the usual symptoms of a stomach ulcer, you should see a veterinarian immediately.
+If your dog is showing any of the typical symptoms, you should see your vet immediately.

 Here are a few signs that you might see in dogs with stomach ulcers:

 - Abdominal pain, often visible by a “bowing” posture

 - Chronic vomiting

 - Anxiety or irritability

 In severe cases you may also notice more extreme symptoms.
 Here are some further symptoms of severe stomach ulcers in dogs: